-Although it is something small, your wedding ring is something that requires a lot of thought as you’ll want to wear for the rest of your life, so it’s got to be perfect!
+Although it is something small, your wedding ring is something that requires a lot of thought as you’ll want to wear for the rest of your life.
 Whether you want a traditional band or something more unique, follow our top tips and learn how to choose the perfect style for you.

 Choosing the metal for your wedding ring is a good place to start.
 There are numerous metals available, all with different properties and styles that make some more suitable than others.

 Yellow gold is a good choice for traditional brides and grooms-to-be.
 Generally, 22ct gold is too soft to wear every day, so consider buying a 18ct, 14ct or 9ct gold wedding ring.
 These rings are combined with stronger metals and are better suited to the demands of day-to-day life.

 This wedding ring is the perfect compliment to a platinum engagement ring.
 White gold wedding rings are often plated with rhodium to enhance their appearance.
 While this plating should be expected to wear off over time, it can be easily re-applied and make your wedding ring look as good as new.

 These wedding rings are becoming increasingly popular with modern couples.
 This white-coloured metal is extremely tough and stands up well to everyday wear and tear.
 It’s rarer than gold and much more expensive but a platinum wedding ring will last, unmarked, forever.

 If a platinum wedding ring blows your budget, consider buying a palladium wedding ring instead.
 Palladium has become a popular alternative to platinum because of its similar colour yet more budget-friendly price tag.